 THE OPPORTUNITY COST

 The Patriots could've traded down and out of the first round to pick up a selection on Day 3 if they found a partner.
 They could've landed a pass-rusher in Harold Landry, or an edge-setter in Sam Hubbard.
 They could've gone with an interior disruptor in Maurice Hurst, or a freakishly athletic linebacker in Lorenzo Carter.
 They could've gone with a safety like Justin Reid, or Rob Gronkowski insurance at tight end with Dallas Goedert.

 Instead, they went with Michel.
 A running back.
 A running back with an injury history that includes an ACL tear in 2011, a shoulder-blade fracture in 2014, a forearm fracture from an ATV accident in 2016 and a knee injury last year.

 Was it the right choice?
-If Michel is the next Alvin Kamara?
-Sure.
-If he's the next Laurence Maroney, Belichick's last first-round running back?
-Maybe not.
+If Michel is the next Alvin Kamara, who Michel has drawn some comparisons to, of course.
+If he's the next Laurence Maroney, Belichick's last first-round running back, maybe not.

 But clearly the Patriots felt like -- because of Michel's skill set, because of where they had to draft him to ensure the marriage, and because of a potentially-fruitful market inefficiency -- the choice was a worthwhile one.

 Even if it didn't address a glaring need, and even if off-the-scrap-heap players have filled the job ably in the past.

 As Caserio put it late Thursday night, "our need is to draft good players."
 You could argue about when Patriots drafted him and why, but in Michel, it looks like they got a good one.